-The demon before was indeed huge, not so large as the titanic form of the king over the lake of fire, but this thing was a giant, nonetheless.
-It was all stomach, two large, fat arms at the shoulders above that huge, burnt-orange belly, and its face was a round ball with a maw several meters across, giant fangs in that maw, its fearsome countenance topped by huge black horns spanning from its grotesque, bald head.
+The demon before her was indeed huge, not so large as the titanic form of the king over the lake of fire, but this thing was a giant, nonetheless.
+It was all stomach, two large, fat arms at the shoulders above that huge, burnt-orange belly, and its face was a round ball with slits for eyes, that round ball sporting a maw several meters across, giant fangs in that maw, its fearsome countenance topped by huge black horns spanning from its grotesque, bald head.

 This, of course, had been a trap, and she had walked right into it.

 Hands and chests and open, screaming mouths attached to terrified faces pushed and strained against the flesh of the spire-demon’s belly, those lost souls struggling in vain to escape the engorged stomach of this thing.